What Is a Cook Islands Trust?

 A Cook Islands trust is an offshore asset protection trust designed to shield your assets from U.S. creditors.
 By placing assets in a Cook Islands trust, they are moved outside U.S. jurisdiction, making them difficult for creditors to access.
-This trust can protect a wide range of assets, including bank accounts, investments, business interests, and real estate, preventing creditors from using them to satisfy a judgment.
+A Cook Islands trust can protect a wide range of assets, including bank accounts, investments, business interests, and real estate.

 The Cook Islands trust is considered one of the most powerful tools for asset protection.
 It offers benefits such as moving assets beyond U.S. reach, preventing seizure by creditors, safeguarding assets during a divorce, and providing leverage in settlement negotiations.